aisamanra/posts/in-praise-of-pbm/POST.md

 But there's a good reason to know about the Netpbm format, and a good reason why I've used it in a lot of my pixel art generation projects: you can use it from _literally anywhere_ and without thinking about it much at all!
 Look at the above programs: I used a language without a native image library and I didn't even use _file IO_, and yet I was able to create bitmap images in less than two dozen lines.

-If I want something a bit more sophisticated, I can _easily_ build my own abstractions with just a few functions that can provide me higher-level operations.
+If I want something a bit more sophisticated, I can start to build my own versions of higher-level operations.
 For example, let's say I want to encapsulate the image in a class, say, with a `pixel(x, y, color)` method I can call.
 It'd be pretty easy for me to add a `rectangle` method, like so:

 ```wren
 «rectangle/rectangle»